- Asia is the largest and most populous continent, while Australia and Oceania are the smallest and least populous.

-There are 7 continents in the world.
+There are 7 continents in the world (Although that depends on which model you are using).
 All of them, except Antarctica, are home to millions, if not billions, of inhabitants.
 Each continent also hosts many independent nation-states.
 Asia is the largest and most populous continent, while Australia and Oceania are the smallest and least populous.
 Africa has the most number of nation-states out of all the inhabited continents, while South America has the least number of countries.

 1. Africa - 54